5 Reasons New Restaurants Fail (And How to Avoid the Same Fate)

 According to Modern Restaurant Management, for every online star a restaurant gets, they can increase revenue by 5 to 9 percent.
 Positive online reviews help gain consumer trust, while negative reviews can massively hurt your business.
 In fact, 22 percent of consumers won’t give you their business after reading just one negative review.

 How to Combat This: First, ensure you provide excellent customer service and great-tasting food to gain positive reviews.
-Next, understand that you can’t please everybody, but when negative reviews happen, do some research about the review, correct the issue (if there was one), and respond to the negative review in a timely manner.
+Once you’ve mastered that, understand that you can’t please everybody.
+When you receive negative reviews, conduct research, correct the issue (if there was one), and respond in a timely manner.

 5. Insufficient Accounting Systems and Cash Flow

-Many restaurant owners fail to understand the importance of basic accounting principles, including cash flow.
-In fact, 82 percent of businesses fail because of poor cash flow management.
-You must keep an eye on your cash flow, so you have enough money to pay your staff, order ingredients, and pay for utilities.
-In addition, you must properly price your food so that your business makes a profit and hire the right number of employees.
+The high restaurant failure rate can often be attributed to owners not understanding the importance of basic accounting principles, including cash flow.
+In fact, over 80 percent of businesses fail because of poor cash flow management.
+You must keep an eye on your cash flow, so you have enough money to pay your staff, afford food costs, and pay for utilities.
+In addition, you must properly price your food so that your business turns a profit.

-How to Combat This: If accounting and business forecasting isn’t your strong suit, hire an accountant or outside business consultant to manage your cash flow, profit and loss, and staffing needs.
+How to Combat This: If accounting and business forecasting isn’t your strong suit, hire an accountant or outside business consultant.
+They should be able to manage your cash flow, profit and loss, and staffing needs.

 In Conclusion: Proper Management is the Key to Success